Public Safety Menu

 In the event that a thunderstorm is in the area, the following safety measures must be taken.
 These are in affect for all outdoor activities including practices, games and scrimmages.
 The facilities affected include the LCPS outdoor game facilities, city tennis courts, golf courses and the middle and high school facilities where practices and games are held.

-- The district has provided lightning detectors for use at the LCPS Field of Dreams Complex, at each high school and each middle school.
-The district has also purchased a Weather App called” Weather Sentry DTN” for Staff to use as the preferred App.
-If Staff does not have this available, Contact Public Safety for a link.
-For individuals with Smart-Phones, a free application called “Weather Bug” is available for download at no cost.
+The district has provided lightning detectors for use at the LCPS Field of Dreams Complex, at each high school and each middle school.
+For individuals with SmartPhones, a free application called “Weather Bug” is available for download at no cost.

-- Lightning is a very unpredictable event and is quite capable of striking anywhere and at any time throughout an active cell.
-Failure to follow these protocols could result in catastrophic consequences.
+Lightning is a very unpredictable event and is quite capable of striking anywhere and at any time throughout an active cell.
+Failure to following these protocols could result in catastrophic consequences.